 Denison University offers Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Fine Arts (BFA) degrees.
 To be a candidate for a Denison degree, a student must do the following:

 - Fulfill the General Education requirements;

-- Major in some area - either in a department, a program, or an individually-designed area;
+- Major in an area - either in a department, a program, or an individually designed program;

 - Earn 127 semester hours of credit.

 - A student earning a BA degree may have no more than 56 hours from the major field (14 courses) count toward the 127 hours required for graduation.
 Required cognates would not be included in this “56 Hour” rule.
 Interdepartmental BA degrees may require no more than 68 hours (17 courses).

 - Earn a cumulative grade-point average of at least 2.0 overall including the major and minor (if applicable).
 Normally , all Denison courses completed by the student, including repeated and failed courses, will count in the calculation of the overall grade-point average.

 - Normally, all courses eligible to count toward the student's major, minor, and concentration, including courses beyond the minimum requirements, will be included in the calculation of the major, minor, and concentration grade-point average.